chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Physical Properties
 ~~~~~~~~~~~~~~~~~~~

-We assume that the used fluid is water, and that the static mixer is of the meter length scale (150 centimeters).
-The time unit is seconds and the length unit is centimeter.
+We assume that the used fluid is water, and that the length scale of the static mixer is the order of :math:`150 \, \text{cm}`.
+Hence,  the length units are centimeters and the time units are seconds.

 .. code-block:: text